aspose-words/Aspose.Words-Documentation/java/getting-started/why-aspose-words/aspose-words-or-docx4j/code-comparison-aspose-words-and-docx4j/add-bookmarks/_index.md

 ﻿---
-title: Add Bookmarks – Aspose.Words for Java
+title: Add Bookmarks
+second_title: Aspose.Words for Java
 articleTitle: Add Bookmarks
 linktitle: Add Bookmarks
 description: "Add bocmarks to a document easily and fast instead of using docx4j."